CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ Latest News from CodeMaster7000 and NetFruit Technologies ⚡

-- Hangman, Tetris, Tic Tac Toe, Space Invaders, General Knowledge Quiz, Ping Pong vs Computer, Flappy Bird, Sudoku and more have all been released!
-As usual, please check out these repositories, fork them and drop me a suggestion on what I should code next (I'd be delighted to take on the challenge!)

 - InvenMania (an inventory-based fantasy game) is under development!
 [ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16) and I will be contributing to this.
 Please visit [InvenMania](https://github.com/NetFruit-Technologies/InvenMania) to watch the game being developed in phases.
 We hope to impress you all!

 - Thank you all so much for helping me reach 100 Github followers!
 I hope we can get to 200, 500 or even 1000 in the future!